Monsignor Rudolph Galindo

 Summary of Abuse Allegations against Monsignor Rudolph Galindo:

-According to media reports, in a 1985 civil lawsuit, Monsignor Rudolph Galindo, was accused of sexually abusing an altar boy at St. Joseph Cathedral.
+According to media reports, in a 1985 civil lawsuit, Msgr.
+Rudolph Galindo, was accused of sexually abusing an altar boy at St. Joseph Cathedral in San Diego, California.
 He denied the accusation, but the Archdiocese settled with the boy’s family for $75,000.
-Monsignor Galindo retired the following year in May 1986.
-He lived in a retirement home in Texas, but has since been transferred to an undisclosed psychiatric facility for evaluation.
+Galindo retired the following year in May 1986.
+He lived in a retirement home in Texas but has since been transferred to an undisclosed psychiatric facility for evaluation.

 “I am concerned that there are others who may have been harmed by sexual misconduct on the part of Monsignor Galindo during his various assignments,” Bishop Robert Brom wrote in a letter distributed to parishioners.